-We may acquire other businesses, which could require significant management attention, disrupt our business, dilute stockholder value, and adversely affect our operating results.
+We acquire other businesses, which could subject us to adverse claims or liabilities, require significant management attention, disrupt our business, adversely affect our operating results, may not result in the expected benefits of such acquisitions and may dilute stockholder value.

-As part of our business strategy, we may acquire or make investments in complementary companies, products, or technologies.
-For example, in fiscal 2018, we acquired Evident.io, Inc. and Cyber Secdo Ltd. ("Secdo"); in fiscal 2019, RedLock Inc., Demisto, Inc., PureSec Ltd. ("PureSec") and Twistlock Ltd. ("Twistlock"); in fiscal 2020, Zingbox, Inc., Aporeto, Inc. and CloudGenix Inc.; in fiscal 2021, The Crypsis Group, Sinefa Group, Inc., and Expanse Inc.; and in March 2021, we acquired Bridgecrew.
+As part of our business strategy, we acquire and make investments in complementary companies, products, or technologies.
 The identification of suitable acquisition candidates is difficult, and we may not be able to complete such acquisitions on favorable terms, if at all.
-If we do complete future acquisitions, we may not ultimately strengthen our competitive position or achieve our goals and business strategy; we may be subject to claims or liabilities assumed from an acquired company, product, or technology; acquisitions we complete could be viewed negatively by our end-customers, investors, and securities analysts; and we may incur costs and expenses necessary to address an acquired company's failure to comply with laws and governmental rules and regulations.
+In addition, we may be subject to claims or liabilities assumed from an acquired company, product, or technology; acquisitions we complete could be viewed negatively by our end-customers, investors, and securities analysts; and we may incur costs and expenses necessary to address an acquired company's failure to comply with laws and governmental rules and regulations.
 Additionally, we may be subject to litigation or other claims in connection with the acquired company, including claims from terminated employees, customers, former stockholders, or other third parties, which may differ from or be more significant than the risks our business faces.

-If we are unsuccessful at integrating past or future acquisitions in a timely manner, or the technologies and operations associated with such acquisitions, into our company, the revenue and operating results of the combined company could be adversely affected.
+If we are unsuccessful at integrating past or future acquisitions in a timely manner, or the technologies and operations associated with such acquisitions, into our company, our revenue and operating results could be adversely affected.
 Any integration process may require significant time and resources, which may disrupt our ongoing business and divert management's attention, and we may not be able to manage the integration process successfully or in a timely manner.
 We may not successfully evaluate or utilize the acquired technology or personnel, realize anticipated synergies from the acquisition, or accurately forecast the financial impact of an acquisition transaction and integration of such acquisition, including accounting charges and any potential impairment of goodwill and intangible assets recognized in connection with such acquisitions.

+Table of Content

+Our completed or future acquisitions may not ultimately strengthen our competitive position or achieve our goals and business strategy.
+We may find that the acquired businesses, products, or technologies do not further our business strategy as we expected.
+Our acquisitions may be viewed negatively by our customers, financial markets, or investors.
+We may experience difficulty integrating the operations and personnel of the acquired business, and we may have difficulty retaining the key personnel of the acquired business.
+We may have difficulty integrating the acquired technologies or products with our existing product lines and we may have difficulty maintaining uniform standards, controls, procedures, and policies across diverse or expanding geographic locations.

 We may have to pay cash, incur debt, or issue equity or equity-linked securities to pay for any future acquisitions, each of which could adversely affect our financial condition or the market price of our common stock.
-Furthermore, the sale of equity or issuance of equitylinked debt to finance any future acquisitions could result in dilution to our stockholders.
-See the risk factors entitled "Our failure to raise additional capital or generate the significant capital necessary to expand our operations and invest in new products and subscriptions could reduce our ability to compete and could harm our business" and "The issuance of additional stock in connection with financings, acquisitions, investments, our stock incentive plans, the conversion of our Notes or exercise of the related Warrants, or otherwise will dilute all other stockholders."
+Furthermore, the sale of equity or issuance of equity-linked debt to finance any future acquisitions could result in dilution to our stockholders.
+See the risk factors entitled "Our failure to raise additional capital or generate the significant capital necessary to expand our operations and invest in new products and subscriptions could reduce our ability to compete and could harm our business." and "The issuance of additional stock in connection with financings, acquisitions, investments, our stock incentive plans, the conversion of our Notes or exercise of the related Warrants, or otherwise will dilute all other stockholders."
 The occurrence of any of these risks could harm our business, operating results, and financial condition.